Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Additional preprocessing, data and model details

-For inpainting, we use the LaMa inpainting model \cite{suvorov_resolution-robust_2021} to remove the target object from a scene, expanding its mask by 20\% to make sure that the resulting image is free of irregularities.
-We then create a square-padded version of the cleaned image, and create a mask for object inpainting,

-For each of the three relatedness groups (low, medium, and high), we retain 15 replacement candidates.
+We use the LaMa inpainting model \cite{suvorov_resolution-robust_2021} to remove the target object from a scene, expanding its mask by 20\% to make sure that the resulting image is free of irregularities.
+We then create a square-padded version of the cleaned image, and create a mask for object inpainting, For each of the three relatedness groups (low, medium, and high), we retain 15 replacement candidates.
 In the high-similarity condition only, the similarity to the original target object is also considered.
 Additionally, we generate one image containing the same target object as in the original image to use as a control condition.
 See Figure~\ref{fig:scene_obj_rel} for the distributon of relatedness scores per relatedness level.

 We randomly sample one candidate, and generate a descriptive prompt using the 8-bit quantised \cite{jacob_quantization_2017} LLaVA model \cite{liu_visual_2023}.
 We perform inpainting using PowerPaint \cite{zhuang_task_2024}, guiding the inpainting process with the LLaVA-generated descriptive prompt as a positive prompt and a fixed negative prompt to suppress undesired content.
 We set the fitting degree (which controls how closely the output adheres to the shape of the mask) to 0.6 (0-1), use 45 (0-50) diffusion steps to balance quality and compute efficiency, and apply a guidance scale of 7.5 (0-30) that controls for alignment with the prompt.